kentimsit/cronos_verification_cronoscan_explorer_tutorial/README.md

 ## Run the notebook

--   Open contract_verification.ipynb
+-   Open the Jupyter notebook: contract_verification.ipynb
+-   Uptate the list of contracts to be verified
--   Run the cells
+-   Run all the cells